DoSomething/user-api/documentation/endpoints/v3/actions.md

   - You can filter by more than one value for a column, e.g. `/actions?filter[id]=121,122`

 - **include** _(string)_
-  - Include additional related records in the response: `accepted_quantity`
+  - Include additional related records and/or computed attributes in the response: `accepted_quantity`
   - e.g. `api/v3/actions?include=accepted_quantity`

 Example Response: